Explore the Agenda

 9:30 am Next-Generation Multi-Payload ADCs: How Site-Selective Conjugations Enable New Modalities

-• The versatility of maleimides for the conjugation to antibodies – a different application that specifically conjugates via cycloaddition reaction vs conjugation to interchain disulfides or engineered cysteines
+- Re-purposing the maleimides for conjugation to antibodies.
+A different application that specifically conjugates via cycloaddition reaction versus conjugation to interchain disulfides or engineered cysteines.

-• Design and synthesis of the diene-containing linkers for site specific transglutaminase conjugation for two different payloads
+- Design and synthesis of diene-containing linkers for site specific transglutaminase conjugation.
+Modulation of the reactivity of the dienes for conjugation of two different payloads to generate dual-payload ADCs.

-• Evaluation of the in vitro and in vivo activity and stability of the ADCs generated via this transglutaminase – Diels-Alder approach
+- Evaluation of the in vitro and in vivo activity of the ADCs generated via this transglutaminase – Diels-Alder approach, including the assessment of their stability.

 10:30 am Morning Break & Speed Networking